changlinli/utilsbox/README.md

 executed either an argument to the executable, or by calling the execuatble by a certain name.

-    utilsbox true
+    utilsbox echo "Hello World!"
     # or equivalently
-    ln -s /$UTILSBOX_INSTALL_LOCATION/utilsbox true
+    ln -s /$UTILSBOX_INSTALL_LOCATION/utilsbox echo
-    true
+    ./echo "Hello World!"

 Why?
 ----

 There are two reasons for the existence of these programs.
-The first is that we have a suite of tools that can run in any environment that Javascript can.
+The first is that we have a suite of tools that can run in any environment that Javascript can (thanks to GHCJS).
 This is especially useful for having a toy web-based console that you can use to play around with things on a virtual filesystem.

 Another reason is to explore how well free monads work in a "real life" system.
 Coreutils exercises enough interesting functionality that we can explore how